mozuma/mozuma/docs/1-getting-started.md

 1. List of all [models](models/index.md)

-Once we have a model initialized, we need to define what we want to do with it.
+Once we have the model initialized, we need to define what we want to do with it.
 In this case, we'll run an inference loop using the `TorchInferenceRunner`.

 Note that we pass two callbacks to the runner: `CollectFeaturesInMemory` and `CollectLabelsInMemory`.
-They will be called to collect the resulting features and labels for each batch.
+They will be called to save the features and labels in-memory.

 ```python
 from mlmodule.callbacks import (